Randi Rhodes: Dark Horse Broadcasting (2016-2025)

+Starting in 2024, Rhodes broadcast her series on Free Speech TV and on her website, in addition to a handful of radio stations.
+The final episode was broadcast on April 23, 2025.

 Personal life

 In 1994 Rhodes married Jim Robertson, an independent television producer and cameraman.
 They had been together for ten years before marrying.
 Rhodes and Robertson divorced in April 2004 but have remained friends.
 Rhodes took the name Robertson when she married, but continued to use her professionally known name on the air.

 In 1998, Rhodes' sister Ellen died of breast cancer at age 44.
 Rhodes and Robertson raised Ellen's daughter Jessica as their own.

 Rhodes' partner is Howard Vine, a former partner in the Public Policy practice of Dickstein Shapiro.
 Previously, he was founder and managing shareholder of the Greenberg Traurig Washington DC office.
 Now retired, he is a board member of Faith in America, a group working to end harm to LGBT youth caused by religious teachings.
 He was an adviser to the Clinton/Gore transition team.
 In 2007, Washingtonian magazine named Mr. Vine one of Washington, DC's "50 Top Lobbyists."

+On May 20, 2025, Rhodes announced on her Substack blog that she had been diagnosed with lung cancer due to a history of smoking, motivating her to end her broadcast as she began chemotherapy.